EpicMorg/docker/bitbucket/latest/README.md

 Then you run Bitbucket as usual

-`docker run -v bitbucketVolume:/var/atlassian/application-data/bitbucket --name="bitbucket" -d -p 7990:7990 -p 7999:7999 --env-file=/path/to/env/file/secure-bitbucket.env atlassian/bitbucket-server:5.0`
+`docker run -v bitbucketVolume:/var/atlassian/application-data/bitbucket --name="bitbucket" -d -p 7990:7990 -p 7999:7999 --env-file=/path/to/env/file/secure-bitbucket.env epicmorg/bitbucket`

-### Bitbucket Server < 5.0

-To set the reverse proxy arguments, you specify the following as environment variables in the `docker run` command

-* `CATALINA_CONNECTOR_PROXYNAME` (default: NONE)

-   The reverse proxy's fully qualified hostname.

-* `CATALINA_CONNECTOR_PROXYPORT` (default: NONE)

-   The reverse proxy's port number via which bitbucket is accessed.

-* `CATALINA_CONNECTOR_SCHEME` (default: http)

-   The protocol via which bitbucket is accessed.

-* `CATALINA_CONNECTOR_SECURE` (default: false)

-   Set 'true' if CATALINA\_CONNECTOR\_SCHEME is 'https'.

 ## JVM Configuration (Bitbucket Server 5.0 + only)

 If you need to override Bitbucket Server's default memory configuration or pass additional JVM arguments, use the environment variables below